-BEN MATTLIN is a freelance writer, editor, and essayist in Los Angeles.
+BEN MATTLIN is a writer, editor, and essayist in Los Angeles.

 (Subjects include Wall Street, global finance, investment banking, securities research, portfolio strategies, personal finance, retirement planning, annuities, insurance, long-term care, health care, disability rights.)

 • Occasional commentator for The New York Times, The Washington Post, NPR's "Morning Edition," CNN.com, Los Angeles Times, Vox Media, Chicago Tribune, USA Today, Newsweek, and Self magazine.

-• Former contributing editor for Institutional Investor and the late Windows in Financial Services, Dealmaker, Buyside, and Individual Investor magazines.
+• Former contributor to Institutional Investor, ThinkAdvisor, and the late Windows in Financial Services, Dealmaker, Buyside, and Individual Investor magazines.

 • Additional credits: The Mark Taper Forum, Blonde and Brunette Productions, and the children's television program Biker Mice From Mars.